-3.1.2 Network Connection by 3G USB Modem
+Network Connection by 3G USB Modem

-For 3G mobile communication through Access Point is popular more and more, Vigor2820 adds the function of 3G network connection for such purpose.
-By connecting 3G USB Modem to the USB port of Vigor2820, it can support HSDPA/UMTS/EDGE/GPRS/GSM and the future 3G standard (HSUPA, etc).
-Vigor2820 with 3G USB Modem allows you to receive 3G signals at any place such as your car or certain location holding outdoor activity and share the bandwidth for using by more people.
+For 3G mobile communication through Access Point is popular more and more, Vigor2830 adds the function of 3G network connection for such purpose.
+By connecting 3G USB Modem to the USB port of Vigor2830, it can support HSDPA/UMTS/EDGE/GPRS/GSM and the future 3G standard (HSUPA, etc).
+Vigor2830n with 3G USB Modem allows you to receive 3G signals at any place such as your car or certain location holding outdoor activity and share the bandwidth for using by more people.
 Users can use four LAN ports on the router to access Internet.
-Also, they can access Internet via 802.11n wireless function of Vigor2820n, and enjoy the powerful firewall, bandwidth management, VPN, VoIP features of Vigor2820 series.
+Also, they can access Internet via 802.11n wireless function of Vigor2830n, and enjoy the powerful firewall, bandwidth management, VPN features of Vigor2830n series.

-After connecting into the router, 3G USB Modem will be regarded as the second WAN port.
-However, the original Ethernet WAN1 still can be used and Load-Balance can be done in the router.
-Besides, 3G USB Modem in WAN2 also can be used as backup device.
-Therefore, when WAN1 is not available, the router will use 3.5G for supporting automatically.
-The supported 3G USB Modem will be listed on Draytek web site.
+After connecting into the router, 3G USB Modem will be regarded as the third WAN port.
+However, the original WAN1 and WAN2 still can be used and Load-Balance can be done in the router.
+Besides, 3G USB Modem in WAN3 also can be used as backup device.
+Therefore, when WAN1 and WAN2 are not available, the router will use 3.5G for supporting automatically.
+The supported 3G USB Modem will be listed on DrayTek web site.
 Please visit www.draytek.com for more detailed information.

-Below shows the menu items for Internet Access.
+Below shows the menu items for WAN.

-This section will introduce some general settings of Internet and explain the connection modes for WAN1 and WAN2 in details.
+This section will introduce some general settings of Internet and explain the connection modes for WAN1, WAN2 and WAN3 in details.

-This router supports dual WAN function.
-It allows users to access Internet and combine the bandwidth of the dual WAN to speed up the transmission through the network.
+This router supports multiple-WAN function.
+It allows users to access Internet and combine the bandwidth of the multiple WANs to speed up the transmission through the network.
 Each WAN port can connect to different ISPs, Even if the ISPs use different technology to provide telecommunication service (such as DSL, Cable modem, etc.).
 If any connection problem occurred on one of the ISP connections, all the traffic will be guided and switched to the normal communication port for proper operation.
-Please configure WAN1 and WAN2 settings.
+Please configure WAN1, WAN2 and WAN3 settings.

-This webpage allows you to set general setup for WAN1 and WAN respectively.
+This webpage allows you to set general setup for WAN1, WAN2 and WAN3 respectively.

-Note: In default, WAN1 and WAN2 are enabled.
+Note: In default, each WAN port is enabled.